 - Housing Occupants Mobilization Effort (HOME): HOME is an organization that has the responsibility of working with RHA and Resident Leadership Councils (RLCs) for the good of all.
 It is comprised of RHA residents elected from RLCs.
-The HOME Board addresses issues which affect the quality of life of public housing residents.
-The HOME/RAB is the governing agency of all RHA's RLCs.
-HOME/RAB Executive officers, in partnership with appropriate RHA staff, assist RLCs and residents at each site with the organization and functioning of the RLCs.
-RHA staff provides technical assistance to the HOME/RAB and RLCs to ensure compliance with HUD guidelines and requirements. - Resident Leadership Councils (RLCs): RLC's serve as tenant organizations for a development or a building of RHA-managed property.
-The principal purposes of the RLC are: Advocate for residents before RHA and other agencies, and act as a liaison between such agencies.
-Aid in the evaluation of physical and social conditions at respective developments or buildings.
-Encourage programs and activities designed to promote independence, self-sufficiency, community and quality of life.
-Encourage good working relationships between residents, HOME/RAB and RHA staff.
-Aid in determining the needs of each development or building.
-Provide a forum for sharing of information about RHA and its programs and offerings.
-Make reformations to the development of the RHA capital and annual plans.
-RHA Family Self-Sufficiency (FSS): RHA encourages residents to participate in FSS programing which breaks down into four (4) different paths.
+The HOME Board addresses issues

+- Resident Leadership Councils (RLCs): RLC's serve as tenant organizations for a development or a building of RHA-managed property.
+The principal purposes of the RLC are: - Advocate for residents before RHA and other agencies, and act as a liaison between such agencies; - Aid in the evaluation of physical and social conditions at respective developments or buildings; - Encourage programs and activities designed to promote independence, self-sufficiency, community and quality of life; - Encourage good working relationships between residents; - HOME/RAB and RHA staff.
+Aid in determining the needs of each development or building; - Provide a forum for sharing of information about RHA and its programs and offerings; - Make reformations to the development of the RHA capital and annual plans; and - RHA Family Self-Sufficiency (FSS): RHA encourages residents to participate in FSS programing which breaks down into four (4) different paths.